 - Enhanced LDAP support

 autofsschema that a site implements, thus precluding the need to determine this via trial and error in the application itself.
 In addition, authenticated binds to the LDAP server are now supported, using most mechanisms supported by the common LDAP server implementations.
 A new configuration file has been added for this support:

 /etc/autofs_ldap_auth.conf.
 The default configuration file is self-documenting, and uses an XML format.

 - Proper use of the Name Service Switch (

 - The Name Service Switch configuration file exists to provide a means of determining from where specific configuration data comes.
 The reason for this configuration is to allow administrators the flexibility of using the back-end database of choice, while maintaining a uniform software interface to access the data.
 While the version 4 automounter is becoming increasingly better at handling the NSS configuration, it is still not complete.
-Autofs version 5, on the other hand, is a complete implementation.Refer to
+Autofs version 5, on the other hand, is a complete implementation.For more information on the supported syntax of this file, see

-man nsswitch.conffor more information on the supported syntax of this file.
+man nsswitch.conf.
 Not all NSS databases are valid map sources and the parser will reject ones that are invalid.
 Valid sources are files,

 - Multiple master map entries per autofs mount point

 - One thing that is frequently used but not yet mentioned is the handling of multiple master map entries for the direct mount point

 /-.
 The map keys for each entry are merged and behave as one map.